minillinim/stackedBarGraph/README.md

 ## Licence and referencing

+GPLv3 with love.
 Project home page, info on the source tree, documentation, issues and how to contribute, see http://github.com/minillinim/stackedBarGraph

-This software is currently unpublished

 ## Copyright